Hexagram 11泰Peace

 — Legge (1882)

 自邑告命 — from your own town announce the orders — is the second instruction, and the gentler one.
 Speak to the people you are still actually leading.
 Hold the charter of the unit you actually control.
 Do not pretend to authority that has retreated. 貞吝 — firm-correct, but cause for regret — is the honest acknowledgement.
 There is no clean win available at line 6.
-The actor who reads the line and holds the local position will pay the cost of regret rather than the cost of catastrophic miscalibration.
+Whoever reads the line and holds the local position pays the cost of regret rather than the cost of catastrophic miscalibration.
 Peace was a season.
 Standstill — Hexagram 12 — is what follows, and the discipline of arriving inside Standstill with the local charter intact is the discipline line 6 is naming.

 PostureEnergies meeting · what 'peace' actually requires

-Peace describes the rare configuration in which the energies under the actor and the energies above the actor are moving toward each other rather than past each other.
+Peace describes the rare configuration in which the energies under you and the energies above you are moving toward each other rather than past each other.
 Three yang lines below — the trigram of Heaven, Hexagram 1's pure initiating force — rise into three yin lines above — the trigram of Earth, Hexagram 2's pure receptivity.
 The structural image is not stillness.
 The structural image is exchange.
 What makes Peace possible is not the absence of force but the orientation of forces toward one another.
 The hexagram has a shelf life because the orientation has a shelf life: the rising yang will, structurally, complete its arrival into the upper position, and the configuration that defined Peace will dissolve into the next phase.

 The hexagram statement names the working condition with unusual precision. 小往大來 — the little goes, the great comes.
 The two phrases are not metaphor. 小 names the yin lines, the receptive forces, the energies leaving the inner position. 大 names the yang lines, the active forces, the energies entering.
-The fortune-and-penetration clause is conditional on the actor's recognition of the exchange that is already underway.
+The fortune-and-penetration clause is conditional on your recognition of the exchange that is already underway.
 Most failed Peace decisions invert the condition.
 They treat Peace as a steady state and optimize for its continuation rather than for the work the state briefly makes feasible.

 What makes Peace different from Heaven (Hexagram 1) and Earth (Hexagram 2) — the two trigrams that compose it — is that Peace is not pure.
 It is the working interaction.
 Heaven on its own initiates without ground; Earth on its own receives without form; Peace is the configuration in which the initiating and the receiving meet long enough to produce a durable result.
 The Tuan calls this 天地交 — heaven and earth meet.
 The decision-relevant translation is: the systems that normally cannot transact are, right now, transacting.
 The window is the value.
 The hexagram is the instruction not to mistake the window for the room.